aspnetrun/run-aspnetcore-angular_retired/README.md

 ## Disclaimer

-* This repository is not intended to be a definitive solution.
+* This repository is not intended to be a definitive solution.An aspnet application template for angular framework.
 * This repository not implemented a lot of 3rd party packages, we are try to avoid the over engineering when building on best practices.
 * Beware to use in production way.